+NOTE: The subscription to BAT offset notification is provided when the media is initially provided and remains during the lifetime of the concerned media companent.

 As result of this action, the PCF shall set the appropriate subscription to BAT offset notification for the corresponding PCC rule(s) as described in 3GPP TS 29.512 [8].